the snowdome foundation

-There are two live video test dates, one at the end of September and the other in early October.
+There will be two pre-event live video test dates.
 We encourage you to test your connection then.
 If you experience any difficulty or have any questions, please contact us at [email protected].

-On Wednesday, October 15, please login by 10:00am.
-If you encounter any issues, please contact 03 9900 5388 and we will assist you as promptly as possible.
+On Thursday 8 October, please login by 10:00am.
+If you encounter any issues, please contact us and we will assist you as promptly as possible.

-The ‘Great Shake-Up’ 2014 is a live and interactive event.
-We are encouraging all participants to share their views via a special twitter feed to the virtual event.
+The ‘Great Shake-Up’ is a live and interactive event.
+You will have the chance to win prizes by using social media during the event.
 Be sure to share your thoughts, encouragement and support!
-(Include twitter account details) Embed twitter link

-Is my business able to be invoiced for the Great Shake-Up registration cost?
+[wc_accordion_section title=”is my business able to be invoiced for the Great Shake-Up registration cost?”]

-Yes, please tick the relevant box on the Payment page and an invoice will be emailed to you.
+Yes, please complete the Registration form and then tick the relevant box to request an invoice which will be automatically mailed to you.

-Who do I contact if I am having problems registering?
+[wc_accordion_section title=”who do I contact if I am having problems registering?”]

-Please email firstname.lastname@example.org and provide your telephone contact details.
+Please email the Snowdome office at [email protected].
 We will respond as promptly as possible.

-If my office is not participating, can I still pay and support the ‘Great Shake-Up’ 2014 event?
+[wc_accordion_section title=”if my office is not participating, can I still pay and support the ‘Great Shake-Up’ event?”]

 Yes.
-You can assist the Snowdome Foundation to find new treatments for blood cancer in Australia by making a tax deductible donation.
-You can send a cheque, direct transfer or use a credit card.
-Credit card payments can be made at (link to donate page).
+You can assist the Snowdome Foundation to find new treatments for blood cancers in Australia by making a tax deductible donation.
+You can use a credit card via the Donate page on our website.
+Alternatively, you can send a cheque or make a direct transfer to our bank account.
 Please contact the Snowdome Foundation at [email protected] for more information.

-Please go to Registration & provide: Executive/Host’s contact details, EA/Administrator’s contact details and company information details.
+Please go to Registration and provide: Executive/Host’s contact details, EA/Administrator’s contact details and company information details.

 Then, move to Meeting Room section.
-For each meeting room, please provide postcode & unique email.
+For each meeting room, please provide postcode and a unique email.